Guidance

 More flexibility

-• Simplify the bidding processes to make it easier to bid, negotiate and work in partnership with the public sector - including a new ‘competitive flexible’ procedure.
+• Simplifies the bidding processes to make it easier to bid, negotiate and work in partnership with the public sector - including a new ‘competitive flexible’ procedure.

-• Make commercial frameworks more open, so prospective suppliers are not shut out for long periods of time.
+• Makes commercial frameworks more open, so prospective suppliers are not shut out for long periods of time.

-• Remove bureaucratic barriers for smaller businesses and VCSEs so they can compete for more contracts - with strengthened provisions for prompt payment throughout the supply chain, enabling you to benefit from 30 day payment terms on a broader range of public sector contracts.
+• Removes bureaucratic barriers for smaller businesses and VCSEs so they can compete for more contracts - with strengthened provisions for prompt payment throughout the supply chain, enabling you to benefit from 30-day payment terms on a broader range of public sector contracts.

-• Require public bodies to provide consistent feedback for suppliers: a requirement on public bodies to provide bid assessments for final tenders
+• Requires public bodies to provide consistent feedback for suppliers: a requirement on public bodies to provide bid assessments for final tenders.

-• We will also make it easier to find and bid for contracts with a central digital platform which will be an enhancement to the existing Find a Tender service, it will;
+• We will also make it easier to find and bid for contracts via Find a Tender, the central digital platform, with:

-• Store your core business details that you can use for multiple bids.
+• Storage of your core business details that you can use for multiple bids.

-• Enable you to manage and update your core information quickly, and share easily with contracting authorities.
+• Ability to manage and update your core information quickly, and share easily with contracting authorities.

-• Public procurement opportunities will be visible making it easier to search at no cost for and set up alerts for tenders of interest to you
+• Public procurement opportunities are visible, making it easy to search at no cost and set up alerts for tenders of interest to you.

 Greater oversight